Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

-Study the Master of Energy System Management and your learning will focus on practical and real-world problems that blend project-based and workplace learning.
+The Master of Energy System Management focuses on practical and real-world problems that blend project-based and workplace learning.

 This one-year coursework program extends your knowledge in energy management systems through a unique blend of engineering, IT and science units.
-Upon graduation, you will be equipped with knowledge and skills to tackle problems associated with energy systems that include; efficiency and renewable and alternative solutions and policy.
+Upon graduation, you will be equipped with knowledge and skills to tackle problems associated with energy systems, including efficiencies, renewable and alternative solutions, and policy, all whilst considering environmental impacts.
 You will be leaders in society’s energy changes and be able to represent both business and government.

 You will develop unique strengths to work collaboratively in professional teams in order to develop evidence-based engineering solutions.
 Throughout the degree you will acquire critical-thinking, innovative problem-solving and entrepreneurial skills that employers are looking for to satisfy the growing need for intelligent energy systems and the increasing use of renewable and alternative energy sources for a variety of residential and commercial applications.

-You will have world-class facilities and equipment at your fingertips with access to the Centre for Advanced Design in Engineering Training (CADET) and the Geelong Future Economy Precinct (GTP) – home to the Renewable Energy Microgrid, Institute for Frontier Materials (IFM), Institute for Intelligent Systems Research and Innovation (IISRI), CSIRO Materials Science and Engineering and the Australian Future Fibre Research and Innovation Centre.
+You will have world-class facilities and equipment at your fingertips with access to Deakin’s state-of-the-art engineering precinct) and the Geelong Future Economy Precinct (GTP) – home to the Renewable Energy Microgrid, Institute for Frontier Materials (IFM), Institute for Intelligent Systems Research and Innovation (IISRI), CSIRO Materials Science and Engineering and the Australian Future Fibre Research and Innovation Centre.

 - Completion of STP710 Career Tools for Employability (0-credit point compulsory unit)